oilybikechain/LEETCODE-NOTION-SAVER/docs/README.md

 2. Open the extension and go to the **Save Problem** tab.
 3. Enter the following details:
     - **Perceived difficulty**: Select the difficulty level of the problem (Easy, Medium, Hard).
-    - **Alternative methods**: Describe any alternative methods you used.
+    - **Alternative methods**: Describe any alternative methods you could have used.
     - **Remarks**: Add any additional comments.
     - **Solved?**: Check if you completed the problem.
     - **Worth Reviewing?**: Check if you want to revisit the problem.
 4. Click **Save to Notion** to log the problem in your Notion database.
-5. Wait a while until successfully saved to notion appears
+5. Wait until successfully saved to notion appears
-6. Sometimes you may need to refresh the page
+    - Sometimes you may need to refresh the page

 ---